-- 1) Obtain a copy of the current Course Outline of Record and Course Proposal documents from CurricUNET, and discuss the course with colleagues in discipline/division, including dean and AP&P representative. - 2) Determine which sections of the course require revision.
-If only revising the Homework, Methods of Instruction, Methods of Evaluation, and Textbooks, then create a Non-Substantial Course Revision within CurricUNET.
-(Please refer to page 12 for step by step instructions within CurricUNET.) - 3) If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, the date(s) on which the course/program was discussed, and attach the advisory committee meeting minutes with the highlighted sections that relate to the requested change. - 4) If applicable, review with Librarian and/or Articulation Officer.
-The Articulation Officer would have information regarding the ability to designate the course as transferable (if adding transferability, complete a Substantial Course Revision, which is on page 22). - 5) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on course revisions. - 6) Begin the revision process through the use of CurricUNET by creating a Non-Substantial Course Revision; review often with discipline colleagues and AP&P representative. - 7) Review all course information with AP&P representative, discipline/division faculty, and dean periodically, allowing sufficient time (several days) for their review.
+- 1) Obtain a copy of the current Course Outline of Record and Course Proposal documents from CurricUNET, and discuss the course with colleagues in discipline/division, including dean, department chair, and AP&P representative. - 2) Determine which sections of the course require revision.
+If only revising the Homework, Methods of Instruction, Methods of Evaluation, and Textbooks, then create a Non-Substantial Course Revision within CurricUNET (please refer to page 14 for step by step instructions within CurricUNET). - 3) If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, the date(s) on which the course/program was discussed, and attach the advisory committee meeting minutes with the highlighted sections that relate to the requested change. - 4) If applicable, review with Librarian and/or Articulation Officer.
+The Articulation Officer would have information regarding the ability to designate the course as transferable (if adding transferability, complete a Substantial Course Revision, which is on page 25). - 5) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on course revisions. - 6) Begin the revision process through the use of CurricUNET by creating a Non-Substantial Course Revision; review often with discipline colleagues and AP&P representative. - 7) Review all course information with AP&P representative, discipline/division faculty, department chair, and dean periodically, allowing sufficient time (several days) for their review.

 - 1) After making suggested revisions, submit draft of course revisions through CurricUNET.
-The dean, AP&P Representative, and Articulation Officer will be notified by email of the course submittal. - 2) These individuals will proofread the course revisions for accuracy and completeness.
+The discipline faculty, department chair, Distance Education Committee (if applicable) and Articulation Officer will be notified by email of the course submittal. - 2) These individuals will proofread the course revisions for accuracy and completeness.
 Revision suggestions will be made and originator will be notified when review is complete.
 (Allow two weeks)